From Number Crunching to Building the Organization’s Future, the CFO’s Role has Changed

 While the first option causes inefficiencies, loss of productivity and in many cases audit and control issues, the second translates into key benefits in the form of reducing workload and operating costs, enabling vendor self-service, auto reconciliations and automated reports, optimizing production processes, eliminating human errors and ensuring better compliance.

 According to Gartner, “F&A BPO PETS are supplements to a client’s existing ERP suite and suite of suppliers.
 Some are 'off-the-shelf' applications and some are 'home built' applications in the F&A BPO providers offering.
-The options for F&A BPO architectures will increase dramatically in the next five years with the growth of cloud technologies, especially software as a service, and business process as a service, which will increase the choice for using multiple PETS in an F&A BPO relationship.”
+The options for F&A BPO architectures will increase dramatically in the next five years with the growth of cloud technologies, especially software as a service, and business process as a service, which will increase the choice for using multiple PETS in an F&A BPO relationship.

-Catalysts of Productivity, Efficiency and Cost Reduction – the PETS Link
+Catalysts of Productivity, Efficiency and Cost Reduction – the PETS Link For most CFOs:

 - Ability to use finance technology to make better organizational decisions and enhance productivity